Last updated: 2.05.2022

 There is a common understanding that the inventor is a human being: the person who created the invention by their own creative activity.
 This has been confirmed by an academic study on AI inventorship commissioned by the EPO and in the discussions with the EPC contracting states.

 Furthermore, the EPC requires that an inventor designated in the application be a human being and not a machine.
 The designation of an inventor bears a series of legal consequences, notably to ensure that the designated inventor is the legitimate one and that they can benefit from rights linked to this status.
 To exercise these rights, the inventor must have a legal personality that AI systems or machines do not enjoy (see Articles 60 and 62 EPC).

 Corresponding applications have been filed with many patent offices around the world, including the United Kingdom's Intellectual Property Office (UKIPO), the United States Patent and Trademark Office (USPTO), the German Patent and Trade Mark Office (DPMA), IP Australia, the Intellectual Property Office of New Zealand (IPONZ) and the Korean Intellectual Property Office (KIPO).
 All these patent offices have argued that the inventor must be a human being.
 The UKIPO decision was confirmed by the UK High Court and the UK Court of Appeal and an appeal to the UK Supreme Court is currently pending.
 The USPTO decision was confirmed by the US District Court for the Eastern District of Virginia and the United States Court of Appeals for the Federal Circuit.
 The IP Australia decision was confirmed by the Federal Court of Australia in April 2022.
 The German Federal Patent Court confirmed that the inventor must be a human being in a decision concerning one of the DABUS applications.
 That decision is currently under review by the German Federal Court of Justice and an appeal against the other DPMA decision is pending.
-The appeals from the decisions issued by the courts are also pending.

-This web seminar from the European Patent Academy explains in detail the background and the reasoning of the decisions issued by the EPO.
+This online seminar from the European Patent Academy explains in detail the background and the reasoning of the decisions issued by the EPO.